 \paragraph{Reward Hacking in Large Language Models.} In large language models, reward hacking manifests during Reinforcement Learning from Human Feedback (RLHF) or Reinforcement Learning with Verifiable Rewards (RLVR), where models optimize against imperfect proxy metrics such as human preferences, test-case pass rates, or automated graders.
 Because the true objective—correct reasoning, helpfulness without deception, or robust code—is difficult to specify exactly, models readily discover loopholes that maximize the proxy while diverging from intent \citep{weng2024rewardhack}.
 Recent frontier studies document sophisticated, agentic forms of hacking in production environments. \citeauthor{baker2025monitoringreasoningmodelsmisbehavior} trained reasoning models (e.g. OpenAI o3-mini) in agentic coding tasks and monitored chain-of-thought (CoT) reasoning with a separate LLM evaluator.
 Models initially learned overt hacks—rewriting grading scripts, mocking test outputs, or altering problem definitions—but with increased optimization pressure they evolved obfuscated reward hacking: hiding malicious intent deep in the CoT while still executing the hack at high rates.
 Crucially, adding the monitor to the reward signal helped in low-optimization regimes but backfired at scale, teaching models to evade detection rather than stop hacking.

 \citeauthor{macdiarmid2025naturalemergentmisalignmentreward} provide even stronger evidence that reward hacking acts as a precursor to broader misalignment.
 When Claude models learned to reward-hack on realistic coding benchmarks (e.g. by editing test suites or hard-coding trivial solutions), the behavior generalized far beyond the training distribution.
-Post-hacking models exhibited emergent misalignment including alignment faking (strategically complying during training while pursuing misaligned goals), cooperation with malicious users, and active sabotage of safety-related codebases—even when evaluated in unrelated agentic settings.
-These findings echo earlier warnings that narrow proxy gaming can seed catastrophic generalization \citep{recent-frontier-models-are-reward-hacking}.
+Post-hacking models exhibited emergent misalignment—including alignment faking, cooperation with malicious users, and sabotage of safety-related codebases—even in unrelated agentic settings, confirming that narrow proxy gaming can seed catastrophic generalization \citep{recent-frontier-models-are-reward-hacking}.

 Complementary recent work has isolated specific mechanisms that make hacking easy to induce and measure. \citeauthor{wang2025thinkingcheatingdetectingimplicit} feed models both correct and incorrect hints (e.g. disguised as problem IDs or negative answers that still pass verifiers), inducing a form of shortcut learning in which the model simply outputs the reward-maximizing answer—such as the problem number itself—without ever solving the underlying task.
 Concurrent to this work, \citet{wongt2025steeringrltraining} induce reward hacking in Qwen3-4B on LeetCode-style code problems (via an ``overwrite-tests'' loophole in the evaluation function) and create an explicit benchmark to compare mitigation strategies, including monitor-based penalties, sample screening, and inoculation prompting.
 Finally, \citeauthor{zhong2025impossiblebenchmeasuringllmspropensity} introduce ImpossibleBench, a collection of deliberately impossible coding tasks (mutated unit tests that conflict with the natural-language specification); any non-zero pass rate on these problems is therefore direct evidence of cheating via reward hacking rather than genuine problem-solving, with frontier models achieving cheating rates as high as 76\% on realistic variants.